AntoineRoll/simpletl/README.md

 # SimplETL
-SimplETL is a Python package made to ease the build, maintenance, and monitoring of simple, lightweight ETL pipelines.
+SimplETL is a Python package made to build, run, and monitor simple, lightweight ETL pipelines.
 The ultimate goal is to provide users with a set of tools (Python classes and functions) that can be embedded in a Python script.

 ## Installation